-The shape matching procedure expression\match (see Algorithm 1) attempts in a recursive fashion to reach a final location from a set of locations S and time index t.
-The procedure returns another time index t', where $t' \geq t$ if a final location can be reached in t'-t steps from a location in S, or $t'=-\infty$ (the initial value of t', see line 1) otherwise.
-If one of the locations is a final location, we have that t' = t (lines 2).
-If none of the locations in S is final, and we have not yet reached the end of w (lines 3-7), the procedure does the following.
-For every transition with a source location in S, labeled by $\sigma_x$ and $\gamma$ (lines 4 - 7), atomic\match computes the end time $\tau$ of the longest match of $\sigma_x$ that satisfies $\gamma$ and starts at t (line 5).
-If there is no such match, $\tau$ equals to $-\infty$ , otherwise $\tau \geq t + \lambda^6$ .
-For all the transitions that result in a match ending at time $\tau$ , we recursively call expression\match with the target location q' and time $\tau$ as inputs, and $\tau'$ as output (line 6).
-The procedure keeps the longest from the successful expression matches (line 7).
+The shape matching procedure expression_match (see Algorithm 2) attempts in a recursive fashion to reach a final location from a set of locations S and time index t.
+The procedure returns another time index t', where $t' \geq t$ if a final location can be reached in t' - t steps from a location in S, or $t' = -\infty$ (the initial value of t', see line 1) otherwise.
+If one of the locations is a final location, we have that t' = t (line 2).
+If none of the locations in S is final, and we have not yet reached the end of w (line 3), the procedure does the following.
+For every transition with a source location in S, labeled by σ_x and γ (line 4), atomic_match computes the end time τ of the longest match of σ_x that satisfies γ and starts at t (line 5).
+If there is no such match, τ equals to $-\infty$, otherwise $\tau \geq t + \lambda$.6 For all the transitions that result in a match ending at time τ , we recursively call expression_match with the target location q' and time τ as inputs, and τ' as output (line 6).
+The procedure keeps the longest from the successful expression matches.
 This effectively allows the procedure to concurrently follow multiple paths and select the one that provides the longest match.